carpentries/instructor-training/01-introduction.md

 It assumes you know as much as you need to about basic programming (our content knowledge).

+The third strand of our course - practicing teaching and sharing our teaching experience - is a way to start practicing and sharing our own pedagogical content knowledge.
+In [link to practices](09-practices.html) you'll see some of the PCK of the Software and Data Carpentry communities at work.

 We *wish* the course could include a lot more material on PCK than it does, but computing education lags behind fields like mathematics when it comes to assembling and organizing this.
-Within Software Carpentry, we are trying to support the curation of PCK by including an instructor's guide with each lesson that describes particular teaching techniques for that lesson's content.
+Within Software Carpentry, we are also trying to support the curation of PCK by including an instructor's guide with each lesson that describes particular teaching techniques for that lesson's content.